kaob1991/pands-project2021/README.md

-This gives a much clearer idea of what is going on with the individual species and looking at the image we can see that there is a normal distribution pattern amongst a number of species when looking at the variables.
-Looking at the relationship between the 3 variables it is very clear that, as mentioned at the beginning the Iris Setosa is linearly separable from the others when looking at the Petals.
+This gives a much clearer idea of what is going on with the individual species; and looking at the image we can see that there is a normal distribution pattern amongst a number of species when looking at the variables.
+Looking at the relationship between the 3 variables it is very clear that, as mentioned at the beginning, the Iris Setosa is linearly separable from the others when looking at the Petals.
 The Sepals are also normally distributed in both width and length.
 The other 2 species are both normally distributed as well, but there are significant amounts of overlap, particularly in the Sepal.
 The petal's appear to be less so with the Virginica species clearly averaging a slightly larger size.